Both authors contributed equally to the work described

-Human brain subventricular zone-derived neural stem cells (NSCs) isolation from stroke patients – a pilot study in Hospital University Sains Malaysia (HUSM)
+Human brain subventricular zone-derived neural stem cells (NSCs) isolation from stroke patients – a pilot study in Hospital Universiti Sains Malaysia (Hospital USM), Malaysia

 b School of Medical Sciences, Health Campus, Universiti Sains Malaysia, 16150 Kubang Kerian, Kelantan, Malaysia